Omni PGA Frisco Resort & Spa

 Omni PGA Frisco Resort & Spa is a golf-oriented Omni Resort that opened on May 2, 2023 in Frisco, Texas.

 Features

 The property is 660 acres, with 130,000 square feet of event space, two championship golf courses, a 10-hole short golf course, a driving range, a golf simulator, 14 restaurants/bars, 500 rooms, 10 private ranch houses, four pools, a PGA Coaching Center, and a PGA Superstore.
 The championship courses were done by Gil Hanse and Beau Welling and involved the planting of 2500 new trees.
 SB Architects and Robert Glazier Architects did the exterior.
 The interiors were done by Jeffrey Beers International.

 PGA

-The property is shared with the PGA's headquarters and started its $520 million construction on May 4, 2021.
+The property is shared with the PGA of America's headquarters and started its $520 million construction on May 4, 2021.
 Before construction, the resort was already scheduled for 26 championships through 2034 including the 2027 and 2034 PGA Championships.
 The first tournament hosted at PGA Frisco was the KitchenAid Senior PGA Championship, from May 25–28, 2023.